-Gavin Newsom praised pro-Beijing paper while speaking at annual gala
+Gavin Newsom praised Chinese outlet designated foreign agent, with reported ties to communist party

 California Gov. Gavin Newsom praised the "journalistic integrity" of a news outlet that reportedly has ties to the Chinese Communist Party (CCP) and was recently designated a foreign agent by the Justice Department.

-He made those comments during this month's annual gala for Sing Tao Daily, which is considered to have a pro-Beijing slant and has received money from both major political parties in the U.S.
+He made those comments during the annual gala for Sing Tao Daily, which is considered to have a pro-Beijing slant and has received money from both major political parties in the U.S.

 During his speech, Newsom appeared to thank editor in chief Joseph Leung for his staff's "balanced" coverage.